Dreamgirls (film): Plot

 In 1962 Detroit, car salesman Curtis Taylor Jr. meets a Black girl group called "The Dreamettes", consisting of lead singer Effie White and backup singers Deena Jones and Lorrell Robinson, at an R&B amateur talent show at the Detroit Theatre.
 Presenting himself as their new manager, he hires them as backup singers for Chitlin' Circuit R&B star Jimmy "Thunder" Early.
 He soon starts his own record label, Rainbow Records, out of his Cadillac dealership, appointing Effie's brother C.C. as head songwriter.
 When their first single "Cadillac Car" fails after white pop group "Dave and the Sweethearts" releases a cover version, Curtis, C.C., and their producer Wayne turn to payola to make "Jimmy Early & The Dreamettes" mainstream pop stars, beginning with their follow-up single "Steppin' to the Bad Side".
 Offstage, Effie falls in love with Curtis while the married Jimmy has an affair with Lorrell.

 Jimmy's manager, Marty Madison, grows weary of Curtis' plans to make his client more pop-friendly and walks out.
 When Jimmy fails to connect with an all-white Miami Beach supper club audience, Curtis sends him out on the road alone, keeping The Dreamettes (whom he renames "The Dreams") behind to headline in his place.
 Feeling that Effie's plus size figure and distinctive, soulful voice will not attract white audiences, he appoints the slimmer, more conventionally attractive Deena as the new lead singer, as Deena's voice, although more basic and generic, is more marketable.

 Aided by new songs and a new image, Curtis and C.C. transform The Dreams into a top-selling mainstream pop group.
 By 1965, however, Effie begins acting out, particularly when Curtis' affections also turn towards Deena.
-He eventually drops Effie, hiring his secretary Michelle Morris to replace her, beginning with their 1966 New Year's Eve debut in Las Vegas as "Deena Jones & the Dreams".
+After Effie storms off during a CBS performance, Curtis decides to replace her with his secretary Michelle Morris, beginning with their 1966 New Year's Eve debut in Las Vegas as "Deena Jones & the Dreams".
+Effie learns she is pregnant with his child, but is fired before she can tell him.
 Though Effie defiantly and desperately appeals to Curtis, he, C.C., and The Dreams abandon her, forging ahead to stardom.
-Effie learns she is pregnant with his child, but conceals the news.